frePPLe/frepple/contrib/django/README.txt

   apply, or merge the updates manually.

 - Install your database: postgresql / mysql / oracle
-  Alternatively, you can use the sqlite3 database included with python.
+  Alternatively, you can use the sqlite3 database bundled with Python.

 - Install the python database access library for the database (see the django documentation for details)